markjprice/web-dev-net9/docs/errata/errata.md

 The markup was already correct in the code solution found here: https://github.com/markjprice/web-dev-net9/blob/main/code/MatureWeb/Northwind.Mvc/Views/Home/Suppliers.cshtml

+# Page 117 - Displaying Northwind suppliers

+> Thanks to [Moisés Sirvente](https://github.com/es-moises) for raising [this issue on May 28, 2025](https://github.com/markjprice/web-dev-net9/issues/57).

+In Step 6, I wrote, "after the **Home** navigation menu item" when I should have written "after the **Model Binding** navigation menu item".
+The code for this step should also show the Model Binding menu item instead of the Home menu item.

 # Page 118 - Inserting, updating, and deleting suppliers